narayan-b-raikar/Sanskrit-Keyboard-Sulekhanee/README.md

 ## Advantages in this Keyboard layout

-1. * Faster Typing: Sulekhanee leverages familiar key combinations inspired by the 'Kagapa Nudi' layout, promoting faster and more efficient typing.
+** Faster Typing** : Sulekhanee leverages familiar key combinations inspired by the 'Kagapa Nudi' layout, promoting faster and more efficient typing.

-2. * Improved Accessibility: Unlike the other keyboard layout application, Sulekhanee functions seamlessly within all Windows applications, including Microsoft Word and Excel.
+** Improved Accessibility ** : Unlike the other keyboard layout application, Sulekhanee functions seamlessly within all Windows applications, including Microsoft Word and Excel.

-3. * Wide Compatibility: This keyboard layout is designed for easy access and functionality on various systems.
+** Wide Compatibility ** : This keyboard layout is designed for easy access and functionality on various systems.

 ## Development Background